Free Online Tutoring With No Credit Card — What Actually Exists in 2026

 Additionally:

-• Official SAT practice (in partnership with College Board) — the best free SAT prep available
+- Official SAT practice (in partnership with College Board)

 What costs money: Khanmigo, Khan Academy's AI tutor, requires a paid subscription.
-The core video-and-exercise content is free.
+The core video-and-exercise content remains free.

-The limitation: No AI personalization, no voice tutoring, limited to K-12 and some introductory college material.
-Khan Academy teaches in one format — it doesn't adapt to how you learn.
+The limitation: There is no AI personalization and no voice tutoring.
+Khan Academy teaches in one static format; it does not adapt to how you uniquely process information.

 3. YouTube + Free Resources (Self-Directed)

 What you get free: An enormous amount of high-quality educational content.
-3Blue1Brown for visual math.
-Professor Leonard for calculus.
-CrashCourse for history, science, and literature.
-MIT OpenCourseWare for university-level content.
+3Blue1Brown for visual math, Professor Leonard for calculus, CrashCourse for history, and MIT OpenCourseWare for university-level content.

-The limitation: Passive consumption, no interaction, no feedback, no personalization, no progress tracking.
-YouTube can explain a concept, but it can't tell you whether you understood it, identify where your reasoning went wrong, or adapt to your learning style.
-It's a library, not a tutor.
+The limitation: Passive consumption.
+There is no interaction, no feedback, and no progress tracking.
+YouTube can explain a concept, but it cannot tell you whether you understood it or identify where your reasoning went wrong.
+It is a library, not a tutor.

 The "Free Trial" Traps (Require a Credit Card)

-These platforms describe themselves as free but require credit card information upfront:
+These platforms describe themselves as free but aggressively push for credit card information upfront:

-Tutor.com: Connects students with live human tutors.
-Some free trial access available through certain school and library programs — check whether your school district or local library offers free access.
-Otherwise, requires subscription.
+- Tutor.com: Connects students with live human tutors.
+Some access is available through specific school and library programs, but direct consumer access requires a paid subscription.

-Chegg: Free access to some textbook solutions, but AI tutoring features require subscription.
-Credit card required to start.
-Has faced criticism for facilitating academic dishonesty.
+- Chegg: Free access to limited textbook solutions, but AI tutoring features require a subscription.
+A credit card is required to start.

-Wyzant: Marketplace for human tutors.
-First session rebate available, but requires credit card and a booked session.
-Not meaningfully free.
+- Wyzant: A marketplace for human tutors.
+They offer a first-session rebate, but it requires a credit card and a fully booked session.

-Varsity Tutors: Some free resources available (practice tests, study guides), but live tutoring requires subscription.
-Free tier is primarily a content library.
+- Varsity Tutors: Some free resources are available (practice tests, study guides), but live tutoring requires a subscription.
+The free tier is primarily a static content library.

 Free Tutoring Through Schools and Libraries